 Well, that’s if for adapting motivational interviewing into a form of self-help, let me know what you think about it in the comments section.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences motivational interviewing and/or making changes in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog then you can make a donation of any size below as well.
 Until next time,

 Boyle, S., Vseteckova, J., & Higgins, M. (2019).
 Impact of Motivational Interviewing by Social Workers on Service Users: A Systematic Review.
 Research on Social Work Practice, 29(8), 863–875.
 Retrieved from https://doi.org/10.1177/1049731519827377